- Details

 KASHGAR

-Kashgar, with 2,000 years of history, was one of the Silk Road’s most important hubs, where central and southern routes converged.
-Geographically, it’s closer to Damascus than Beijing, bordered by Afghanistan, Pakistan, Kyrgyzstan, and Tajikistan, and flanked by three mountain ranges and a desert.
-Today, it lies in Xinjiang, officially the Xinjiang Uyghur Autonomous Region, China’s largest province and home to many ethnic groups, most prominently Uyghurs.
+Kashgar is a city with 2000 years of history and one of the most important hubs of the Silk Road, where central and southern trade routes met.
+Kashgar borders Afghanistan, Pakistan, Kyrgyzstan and Tajikistan and is closer geographically to Damascus than it is to Beijing.
+It is flanked by three mountain ranges and a desert.
+Kashgar is located in Xinjiang or officially the Xinjiang Uyghur Autonomous Region.
+It is the largest province in China and home to many ethnic minorities, most prominently Uyghurs.

 KASHGAR TO DUNHUANG